thephpleague/geotools/README.md

 ### Coordinate ###

+Geodetic datum is [WGS84](http://en.wikipedia.org/wiki/World_Geodetic_System) and coordinates are in decimal degrees.

 **Geotools** is built atop [Geocoder](https://github.com/willdurand/Geocoder).
 It means it's possible to use the `\Geocoder\Result\ResultInterface` directly but it's also possible to use a *string* or a simple *array* with its latitude and longitude.